mvysny/mvysny.github.io/_posts/2024-2-21-vaadin-invalid-json-1.md

 ---

 If Vaadin is failing with "Invalid JSON from server: 1|X", read on.
+The problem is that Vaadin expects an UIDL JSON message over the websocket pipe and can't parse `1|X`.
+Where did `1|X` came from?

 Atmosphere sends data in the format of `length|message`, which means that this is an Atmosphere message "X" of length 1.
 It's a [HeartbeatInterceptor](https://github.com/Atmosphere/atmosphere/blob/24a1456c137e36dfe7c7a6b180ebe299713fb457/modules/cpr/src/main/java/org/atmosphere/interceptor/HeartbeatInterceptor.java#L81)